sourcegraph/handbook/content/engineering/search/iteration_log.md

     - This is a catch-all goal for improving the quality of our search code (bug fixes and refactors).
 One concrete goal is to fix a nasty commit search issue [#13313](https://github.com/sourcegraph/sourcegraph/issues/13313) that I have a WIP branch fix for.
 There's also a structural search/archive copying deficiency I want/need to look into [#14619](https://github.com/sourcegraph/sourcegraph/issues/14619#issuecomment-720910776).
 - **Work log:**
     - 2020-11-08: Will be spending time this week to resolve slow structural search/archive copying.
 Fixed two minor bugs in frontend parsing/hovers [#15410](https://github.com/sourcegraph/sourcegraph/pull/15410), [#15367](https://github.com/sourcegraph/sourcegraph/pull/15367).
+    - 2020-11-15: Discussed how to go about rearchitecting code paths for structural search and settled on a direction in https://github.com/sourcegraph/sourcegraph/issues/14619#issuecomment-726653340.
+Unfortunately I didn't make progress with a solution I can ship yet.
+I decided not to tackle the commit issue because the commit code was touched heavily for streaming.
+I spent some time debugging a possible `repohasfile` issue for the release, but I'm not sure it's resolved yet [#15178](https://github.com/sourcegraph/sourcegraph/issues/15178).

 ### Improve tracking of search onboarding on enterprise instances
 - **Owner(s):** @farhan